wandb/wandb/CONTRIBUTING.md

 wandb/integration/pytorch  - pytorch integration
 ```

 The hyperparameter engine `wandb/sweeps` is a submodule: https://github.com/wandb/sweeps.
-To update your
+To update an existing dev
-dev environment to use the submodule, do
+setup that was created before the introduction of the submodule, do

 ```
 cd client